bitcoin-wallet/bitcoin-wallet/wallet/README.md

 there is basically no warranty and liability.
 It's your responsibility to audit the source code for security issues and build, install and run the application in a secure way.

-The productive version uses Mainnet, is built non-debuggable, space-optimized with ProGuard and the wallet file is protected against access from non-root users.
+The production version uses Mainnet, is built non-debuggable, space-optimized with ProGuard and the wallet file is protected against access from non-root users.
 In the code repository, it lives in a separate 'prod' branch that gets rebased against master with each released version.